Patagonia Baby Down Sweater

 - Two zippered handwarmer pockets with reflective webbing pulls

-- elastane binding around cuff and elasticized back hem keep cold out
+- elastane binding around cuffs and elasticized back hem keep cold out

 - Hand-me-down ID label

 Solid shell: 1.6-oz 30-denier 100% recycled polyester mini-ripstop.